thiago-a-souza/MongoDB/05-Indexes.md

 // index scan and index sort: because name/age use an equality operator and preceed country it uses an index sort
 > db.people.find({"name" : "john", "age" : 25}).sort({"country" : 1})

-// index scand and in-memory sort: name/age are prefix but age is not using an equality, that's why it's an in-memory sort
+// index scan and in-memory sort: name/age are prefix but age is not using an equality, that's why it's an in-memory sort
 > db.people.find({"name" : "john", "age" : {$gt : 20 } }).sort({"country" : 1})
 ```